General Application for GST/HST Rebates

 Reason code 23 – Ontario First Nations point-of-sale relief

-The Government of Ontario made regulations under the Retail Sales Tax Act of Ontario, that, effective September 1, 2010, allow for point-of-sale relief equal to the 8% provincial part of the HST to be provided to Indians, Indian bands, and councils of an Indian band for purchases of qualifying property and services made off a reserve.
+The Government of Ontario made regulations under the Retail Sales Tax Act of Ontario that allow for point-of-sale relief equal to the 8% provincial part of the HST to be provided to individuals registered under the Indian Act, Indian bands, or band councils for purchases of qualifying property and services made off a reserve.
 This relief is referred to as the Ontario First Nations point-of-sale relief.

-As a result, GST/HST registrant suppliers in Ontario may credit an amount equal to the 8% provincial part of the HST at the point-of-sale beginning September 1, 2010.
+As a result, GST/HST-registrant suppliers in Ontario may credit an amount equal to the 8% provincial part of the HST at the point of sale.

-For information on what property or services qualify, who is eligible, and the documents required to support the amounts credited, go to the Ontario Ministry of Finance website.
-To see the regulations, go to the Service Ontario website at e-Laws.
+For information on what property or services qualify, who is eligible, and the documents required to support the amounts credited, go to Government of Ontario – Harmonized Sales Tax.
+To see the regulations, go to Government of Ontario – e-Laws.

 Note

-Do not claim a rebate under this reason code if you are a status Indian, an Indian band, or council of an Indian band and have paid an amount equal to the 8% provincial part of the HST in Ontario for the purchase of qualifying off-reserve property or services after June 2010.
-You may be entitled to apply to the Ontario Ministry of Revenue for a rebate equal to the 8% provincial part of the HST paid.
+Do not claim a rebate under this reason code if you are an individual registered under the Indian Act, an Indian band, or a band council and have paid an amount equal to the 8% provincial part of the HST in Ontario for the purchase of qualifying off-reserve property or services.
+You may be entitled to apply to the Ontario Ministry of Finance for a rebate equal to the 8% provincial part of the HST paid.
 Do not use Form GST189 to apply for this rebate.
+For more information, contact the Ontario Ministry of Finance.

 How to account for the Ontario First Nations point-of-sale relief

-On his GST/HST return, a GST/HST registrant supplier that credits amounts for the Ontario First Nations point-of-sale relief would:
+On their GST/HST return, a GST/HST-registrant supplier that credits amounts for the Ontario First Nations point-of-sale relief would:

 For more information, see GST/HST Info Sheet GI-106, Ontario First Nations Point-of-Sale Relief – Reporting Requirements for GST/HST Registrant Suppliers.